 Learning in and out of the classroom

 The Environmental Studies program provides opportunities for students to learn in the classroom and in the field.
-We currently have students volunteering at several organizations in the city of Lake Forest—including the Wildlife Discovery Center and the Lake Forest Open Lands Association—as well as on campus, including the Lake Forest College Community Garden.
+We currently have students volunteering at several organizations in the city of Lake Forest—including the Wildlife Discovery Center and the Lake Forest Open Lands Association—as well as on campus, including the Lake Forest College Student Garden at Glen Rowan.
 Students here have the opportunity to direct and develop their interests into real learning experiences.

 Moran Henrichs ’21, a double major in Environmental Studies and Economics, studied at Radboud University in Nijmegen, Netherlands.

 Students learned from alumni and other industry professionals about career options that have a positive impact on the environment and utilize investigative skills in environmental science, biology, and other related initiatives.